 - Serving and aiding patients with meals

-- Moving patients to other areas
+- Transporting patients to other areas

-CNA DiplomasUnlike some other licensed nurses, certified nursing assistants do not have to obtain a college degree.
-CNA instruction can be acquired at community colleges or at Jonesboro AR vocational or trade schools.
-The duration of the training can take anywhere from just one to three months, leading to either a certificate or a diploma.
-Within the 1987 Nursing Home Reform Act, students are required to receive at least 75 hours of instruction, 16 of which need to be clinical or "hands-on" training hours.
-Keep in mind that this is the minimal period of instruction directed and every state has its specific requirements.
-So it's necessary to make certain that the program you enroll in not only meets the federal requirements, but additionally those for the state where you will be practicing.
-One tip is to contact the health or nursing board for your state to make certain that the training is state certified.
-In addition to the training, each state mandates a passing score on a competency test for certification.
-Depending on the state, there can be other requirements as well.
+CNA DiplomasUnlike some other licensed nurses, certified nursing assistants do not have to attain a college degree.
+CNA training can be acquired at community colleges or at Jonesboro AR vocational or trade schools.
+The duration of the training program can take anywhere from 1 to three months, leading to either a certificate or a diploma.
+Within the 1987 Nursing Home Reform Act, students are required to receive at least 75 hours of training, 16 of which need to be clinical or "hands-on" training hours.
+Bear in mind that this is the minimal period of instruction mandated and that each state has its own requirements.
+So it's important to make sure that the training program you enroll in not only satisfies the federal requirements, but additionally those for the state where you will be practicing.
+One recommendation is to get in touch with the health or nursing board for your state to make certain that the training course is state certified.
+In addition to the training, each state requires a passing score on a competency test for certification.
+Depending on the state, there can be additional requirements as well.

 CNA Online Schools

-Things to Ask CNA Schools
+Questions to Ask CNA Schools

 Now that you have decided on which nursing program to enroll in, along with whether to attend your classes on campus or online, you can use the following pointers to start narrowing down your options.
 As you no doubt realize, there are a large number of CNA schools and colleges within Arkansas and the United States.
 So it is necessary to reduce the number of schools to choose from to ensure that you will have a manageable list.
 As we already discussed, the site of the school along with the expense of tuition are undoubtedly going to be the initial two points that you will take into consideration.
 But as we also stressed, they should not be your sole qualifiers.
 So before making your final selection, use the following questions to see how your pick compares to the field.